Killmonger70/shellintro/README.md

 # shellintro
-*introduction to the bash shell scripcting language
+*introduction to the bash shell scripting language